- To Do List

 The current insurance provider for ETSU international student health insurance is United Health Care through PGH Global.

-○ This is required for students living on campus and documentation must be received before the move-in date.
+Proof of immunizations are required for students living on campus and documentation must be received before the move-in date.

 This section will provide guidance on how to register for classes.
 Note that there are different registration procedures depending on your degree level.